SIP-Lab/ConvolutionalAutoEncoder-ImageFusion/README.md

 ---------
 The codes are licensed under MIT license.

-For any utilization of the code content of this repository, the following paper needs to be cited by the user:
+For any utilization of the code content of this repository, the following paper needs to get cited by the user:

-> A. Azarang, H.E.
-Manoochehri, and N. Kehtarnavaz, “Convolutional Autoencoder-Based Multispectral Image Fusion,” IEEE Access, vol. 7, pp.35673-35683, Mar.
-2019.
+> A. Azarang, H.Manoochehri, and N. Kehtarnavaz, “Convolutional Autoencoder-Based Multispectral Image Fusion,” IEEE Access, vol. 7, pp. 35673-35683, March 2019.

-Thanks!